RavensbourneWebMedia/Web-development-workshop/sessions/11/README.md

 You can start from [this GDoc](https://docs.google.com/document/d/1FP5CgvRyOCmCam_WfOAabZz4VP9BMOy0nw6-GXZwopM/edit?usp=sharing), where we jotted down some initial thoughts and questions you could ask.

+#### Test

+Interview each others, in pairs.

+One person conducts the interview, the other takes notes.
+Swap roles as you please.

+After the interviews, consider:

+* What were the most successful questions?
+Why did they work?
+* How could you rephrase the less successful ones to get better answers?
+* Have you thought of follow-up questions?

 # Homework